gokavarapu99/AWS-S3-Hands-on-Lab/README.md

 Let's go back into the bucket and upload another file.
 Select the bucket name, click on Upload, rename the old file to fountain-new.jpg, and upload it.
 Now click on fountain-new.jpg and then click on the public link.
 You should see the beautiful fountain picture again!

-Congratulations!
-You've completed this Learning Activity!
-Once both boxes have been checked off on your dashboard, you can click "Grade Activity" and move on.